dreger/thelivingwell.co/_posts/live/2016-03-28-admitting-mistakes.md

 Sometimes my inclination to deflect happens so instantly, I don’t even have time to stop the train before it leaves my mouth… It usually looks like something like this:

-*Deflection:* Oh yeah, I was totally going to do that right after this other thing… *Truth:* And by ‘totally going to do that’, I mean I totally forgot.
+*Deflection:* Oh yeah, I was totally going to do that right after this other thing

+*Truth:* And by ‘totally going to do that’, I mean I totally forgot.
 So I’ll squeeze it in, somehow.

 *Deflection:* Yep, I did that already.

 *Truth:* I actually didn’t, but I’m going to NOW that you reminded me and pretend I already had done it.

 *Deflection:* Well, it’s actually not THAT bad.

 *Truth:* I want you to think my mess up isn’t as bad as someone else’s.

-On and on...We deflect, instead of just saying the unashamed truth.
+On and on.
+We deflect, instead of just saying the unashamed truth.

 *But when we don’t make room for mistakes, we squeeze out any room for grace.*
 _We settle for cheap praise instead of deep grace._